Langtang and Gosainkunda Trek 15 Days

 • Over 70 glaciers

-• Experience the wonderful cultures of indigenous Tamang
+• Experience the wonderful cultures of Indigenous Tamang

 • Stunning views from Chorkari Ri (5,050m) and Lauri Binayak Pass (4,600m)